 According to the reports of common courts of Georgia on issuing public information, in the period of December 2016 to December 2017 a total of 2806 requests for public information were submitted to the courts, out of which in 2344 cases the information was issued.
 In the reporting period of 2018 a total of 3269 requests were received out of which in 2835 cases the information requested was issued.
 In the reporting period of 2019 a total of 3169 requests for issuance were submitted to the courts out of which 2790 requests were satisfied.
-In the period of December 2016 - December 2017, 14 requests for public information were submitted to the HSoJ and in all cases the public information was issued; in 2018 reporting period the School received 23 requests and in all cases the requested public information was issued; as for the reporting period of 2019, 13 requests were submitted to the HSoJ and all of them were provided with the public information.
-As regards the LEPL Department of Common Courts, in the period of December 2016 to December 2017 a total of 86 requests of public information were submitted to the courts, out of which in 79 cases the information was issued.
-In the reporting period of 2018 a total of 94 requests were received out of which in 86 cases the public information was issued.
+In the period of December 2016 - December 2017, 14 requests for public information were submitted to the HSoJ and in all cases the public information was issued; in 2018 reporting period of 2019, 13 requests were submitted to the HSoJ and all of them were provided with the public information.
+As regards the LEPL Department of Common Courts, in the period of December 2017 a total of 86 requests of public information were submitted to the courts, out of which in 79 cases the information was issued.
 In the reporting period of 2019 a total of 64 requests for issuance were submitted to the courts out of which in 61 cases the requested public information was issued.